An Alabama Hunter Education Certificate is required for anyone born on or after August 1, 1977 who purchases a hunting license in the state.

 All hunters during gun deer season must wear a vest or cap with at least 144 square inches of solid Hunter Orange, visible from all sides.
 Deer hunters in tree stands elevated more than 12 feet from the ground need not wear Hunter Orange, except when traveling to and from tree stands.
 Only Hunter Orange, Blaze Orange or Ten Mile cloth is legal.
 (Exception: waterfowl, turkey and dove hunters and those hunting legally designated species during legal night time hours.)

-For a more complete listing of Alabama's hunting license laws, hunting regulations, or hunter education requirements, please consult the Alabama Hunting and Trapping Regulations Handbook, available directly from the Division of Wildlife & Freshwater Fisheries, or on their website at www.outdooralabama.com.
+For a more complete listing of Alabama's hunting laws, Alabama hunting regulations, or hunter education requirements, please consult the Alabama Hunting and Trapping Regulations Handbook, available directly from the Division of Wildlife & Freshwater Fisheries, or on their website at www.outdooralabama.com.